 1. Choose the right hardware: Depending on your business needs, select the appropriate hardware, such as POS terminals, barcode scanners, receipt printers, cash drawers, and card readers.
 For mobile setups, you might need tablets or handheld devices.

-Related: Best Tablet POS Systems in 2024
+Related: Best POS Inventory Systems

 1. Connect devices: Set up your POS hardware by connecting all devices to the main terminal.
 Ensure the system is properly wired or configured for Wi-Fi, Bluetooth, or other connections.